coderefinery/git-intro/_episodes/01-motivation.md

 ### Roll-back functionality

-- Mistakes happen, with version control you can undo and go back to a working version.
+- Mistakes happen - with version control you can undo and go back to a working version.

 ### Feature branches

 - Different development lines can be organized in distinct branches.
-- Help keeping the project organized.
+- Branches help keeping the project organized.

 ### Collaboration